The history of London Cannon Street station

 Modernisation

-In 1958, as part of British Rail’s modernisation plans, the train shed roof was demolished and Southern House followed in 1963.
+In 1958, as part of British Rail’s modernisation plans, the train shed roof was demolished, and Southern House followed in 1963.
 The station platforms were lengthened again in 1957.

-Despite rumours of closure, British Rail invested a lot of money redeveloping and restoring the station throughout the 1980s.
-This included the re-decking of the railway bridge and restoring the two original Wren-style station towers.
+Despite closure rumors, British Rail invested heavily in redeveloping and restoring the station in the 1980s.
+This included re-decking the railway bridge and restoring the two original Wren-style station towers.
+The weathervanes were gilded to complement the nearby dome of St. Paul’s Cathedral.
+This was one of the first major projects for the Railway Heritage Trust.

 Did you know?